Low Blood Pressure (Hypotension)

 - What is the treatment for low blood pressure?

-Causes of low blood pressure due to heart disease
+Causes of low blood pressure: Heart disease

 - Weakened heart muscle can cause the heart to fail and reduce the amount of blood it pumps.
 One common cause of weakened heart muscle is the death of a large portion of the heart's muscle due to a single, large heart attack or repeated smaller heart attacks.
 Other examples of conditions that can weaken the ability of the heart to pump blood include medications that are toxic to the heart, infections of the muscle of the heart by viruses (myocarditis), and diseases of the heart's valves such as aortic stenosis that reduce the flow of blood from the heart and into the arteries.